 - Lack of sleep and increased stress (5)

-- Fried and spicy foods
+- Fried, spicy foods, moderate processed foods

 - High androgen increases sebum production and may cause acne (6)

 - The small pores present on the skin surface are connected to the sebum-producing glands under the skin by a canal, which is also known as a hair follicle.
 At times, the sebum, hair, and dead skin cells can collect and form a plug.
 The bacteria present in the plug causes swelling, and eventually leads to acne (7)

 - An increase in sebum production in the last few months of pregnancy and during breastfeeding might also cause acne (8)